atlauren/OneDriveKFM/README.md

 | OneDrive-FileDates.txt | A list of files whose file dates were changed. |

 The script assumes it is executed by the user account owning the files.

+## ToDo
+* Unify into one .sh script.
+  - `-safe` and `-commit` options, required.
+* Fix directory references
+* Add .awk file to docs list
+* Document needing both .sh and .awk files in the same directory.

 Released under MIT license to benefit the Mac Admin community.